 - Permitted only on upper floors and rear portions of the ground floor, no closer than 30 feet from a public street, public plaza, or park.
 Exception: Lobbies may occupy ground floor space adjacent to a public street, public plaza, or park.
-Lobbies may not occupy more than 25 feet of frontage.
+Lobbies may not occupy more than 25 feet of frontage. - 2.
 Permitted only on ground floor.
 Prohibited on upper floors. - Permitted only on ground floor.
 Prohibited on upper floors.
 Exception: Also permitted on uppermost floors of buildings over 4 stories in height. - Permitted only on ground floor at intersection of two public streets.
-May not exceed 2,500 square feet in floor area.
-Permitted south of Inyo Street only.
+May not exceed 2,500 square feet in floor area. - Permitted south of Inyo Street only.
+5. - Not allowed between a building and a sidewalk. - Permitted if located entirely within a building.
+When located outdoors, permitted south of Inyo Street only.